 Top: Myra Arundel (Lorri J. Wright) talks as Simon Bliss (Brian Loeffler) pays rapt attention; Above: A few couples talk in the Bliss home - Judith Bliss (Susan McGinnis) and Sandy Tyrell (Mark J. Constanzi), Jackie Coryton (Leah J. Domitrovic), Sorel Bliss (Catherine E. Best) and Richard Greatham (Kevin Fitzpatrick) (standing), and Myra and David Bliss (John Sheehy).
 Nazz continued from page 1 Even across the 2,000 miles of telephone wire from Phoenix, Arizona, to here, it's clear that Jester is pleased to know the tradition still thrives.
 "We (Ringo and he) had always had this fantasy about coming back years down the road, to see what was going on with the show," he says. " So we came back last year, and we didn't tell anybody.
 And it was one of those events where the anticipation is less exciting than the actual event.
-To see many of the same acts again - it was a real deja vu experience, and it turned out better than we had anticipated.'
+To see many of the same acts again - it was a real deja vu experience, and it turned out better than we had anticipated.
 Ringo, coming in from New Jersey, met Jester in Chicago.
 They then traveled into South Bend by bus.
-On the way, the minstrels were inspired: Jester wrote the lyrics, guys who would play guital and sing folk music."
-The guest minstrels then joined Liam, Shilo, Tavis and Seamus (1984 grad Bob O'Donnell) in the customary "Fields of Bethlehem," which Ringo and lester themselves penned in 1978, as well as performing "Once Upon A Christmas Nazz," the tune they had just finished.
-But the most important event of the night was still to take place.
+On the way, the minstrels were inspired: Jester wrote the lyrics, Kingo supplied the music, and together they produced the song, "Once Upon A Christmas Nazz."
+Tavis says he was sitting in his room one day when he received a call from a guy named Dave, from Dillon Hall.
+"Dave" inquired about the date and time of the 1984 guys who would play guitar and sing folk music.'
+The guest minstrels then joined Liam, Shilo, Tavis and Seamus (1984 grad Bob O'Donnell) in the customary "Fields of Bethlehem," which Ringo and Jester themselves penned in 1978, as well as performing "Once Upon A Christmas Nazz," the tune they had just finished. the night was still to take place.